capr/capr/README.md

 ### Tools

 [multigit](https://github.com/capr/mgit), a tool for checking out multiple git repositories overlaid onto the same directory, similar to a union filesystem, where each repository is a layer.
+Used as the package manager of [luapower.com](http://luapower.com/).

 ### Lua & LuaJIT